CobryDev/vscode-looker/README.md

 **Note**: This project was originally created by GitHub user [Ladvien](https://github.com/Ladvien).
 We have now forked this project and are actively working to improve it.

-While the original project's LookML grammar implementation faced challenges and was not fully functional, we are committed to enhancing this extension to better serve the LookML development community.
-The core challenge remains the LookML language grammar implementation, which requires [TextMate](https://macromates.com/manual/en/language_grammars) grammar definition using regex in a VSCode-compatible format.
+We have significantly improved the extension's architecture and LookML language support.
+The extension now features a sophisticated two-layer highlighting system that provides both fast initial highlighting and advanced context-aware semantic analysis.

-We welcome contributions from the community, especially from developers with experience in TextMate grammars, regex, and VSCode extension development, to help improve the LookML language support.
+We welcome contributions from the community to help enhance LookML tooling and developer experience.

 ## Development & Testing